firefly-oss/lib-plugin-manager/lib-plugin-manager-core/src/test/README.md

 - **Extension Management**: Tests for registering extension points and extensions, and retrieving extensions.
 - **Event Communication**: Tests for publishing and subscribing to events, both in-memory and via Kafka.
 Tests verify that the system works correctly with either event bus implementation and that switching between them is seamless.
 - **Configuration**: Tests for configuration properties and their effects on the system.
-- **Security**: Tests for class loading isolation and security boundaries.
+- **Security**: Tests for class loading isolation, permission system, resource limiting, and signature verification.
+The security tests verify that plugins can only access resources they have permission for, that resource usage is properly limited, and that plugin signatures are correctly verified.

 ## Mock Plugins